-The philosophy and science of perception increasingly make contact with one another, as philosophers support their views using scientific research (Block, 2014; Macpherson, 2012) or inject clarity and insight into perception science (Phillips, 2021)-sometimes even in conversation across fields (e.g., Denison et al., 2022; Knotts et al., 2019).
+The philosophy and science of perception increasingly make contact with one another, as philosophers support their views using scientific research (Block, 2014;

+Macpherson, 2012) or inject clarity and insight into perception science (Phillips, 2021)-sometimes even in conversation across fields (e.g., Denison et al., 2022; Knotts et al., 2019).

-However, the work reviewed here goes a step further: Empirical data are not merely fuel for philosophical discussion but are actively collected to address questions from the philosophy of perception.
+However, the work reviewed here goes a step further: Empirical data aren't merely fuel for philosophical discussion but are actively collected to address questions from the philosophy of perception.
 In some instances, philosophical thought experiments are directly fashioned into laboratory studies; in others, new methods and paradigms breathe fresh air into old debates.

-Indeed, still other questions from the philosophy of perception may be amenable to empirical approaches (Fig. 6).
+Indeed, still other questions from the philosophy of perception may be amenable to empirical approaches (Figure 6).
 For example, questions concerning the perception of absence extend beyond vision to other sensory domains, including auditory absences: When a room is silent, do we positively perceive the absence of sound?
 Or do we merely infer that silence is present when we fail to hear (O'Shaughnessy, 2000)?
-Goh et al.'s (2022) "substitution" approach for visual absences could be illuminating here, as well, if auditory illusions previously explored with sounds also arise for moments of silence (e.g., if one long period of silence is experienced as longer than two short silences of the same combined duration).
+Goh et al.'s "substitution" approach for visual absences could be illuminating here as well, if auditory illusions previously explored with sounds also arise for moments of silence (e.g., if one long period of silence is experienced as longer than two short silences of the same combined duration).

 A conceptually nearby problem concerns sensory integration.
-When we have a perceptual experience spanning multiple senses (e.g., the sight, smell, and feel of a fresh baguette), can our experience be factored without remainder into separate unisensory components (such that the whole is essentially the sum of its parts)?
+When we have a perceptual experience spanning multiple senses (e.g., the sight, smell, and feel of a fresh baguette), can our experience be factored without remainder into separate, unisensory components (such that the whole is essentially the sum of its parts)?
 Or are there "irreducibly multisensory" experiences (O'Callaghan, 2019)?
-Building on experiments by Harrar et al. (2008), Green (2022) proposes that evidence for irreducibly multisensory experiences might be found in multimodal apparent motion-specifically, if conditions can be created in which participants perceive a single individual simultaneously move through space and across sensory domains (e.g., perceiving a flash in one location transform into a tap on a finger).
+Building on experiments by Harrar et al. (2008), Green (2021) proposes that evidence for irreducibly multisensory experiences might be found in multimodal apparent motion-specifically, if conditions can be created in which subjects perceive a single individual simultaneously move through space and across sensory domains (e.g., perceiving a flash in one location transform into a tap on a finger).

 Another opportunity might be the debate over the format of perception: Are all perceptual representations purely imagistic, or are some symbolic and/or language-like?
-A recent philosophical inroad has been through discussion of object files-visual indexes and short-term memory stores in which object features are encoded.
-For example, Green and Quilty-Dunn (2021) explored findings suggesting that object files represent not only basic visual features, such as color and shape, but also abstract features, such as category membership (e.g., fish)-a point that may favor abstract symbols in visual perception.
-However, the empirical literature has proceeded without much concern for this philosophical debate, leaving interested philosophers to examine only those studies that happen to appear for other reasons.
-A philosophically informed empirical research program could ask just how abstract the contents of object-file representations can be, with an eye for broader questions about perceptual formats.
-A related future direction is the recent proposal that perceptual experiences assign degrees of confidence (Morrison, 2016).
-Consider this example: At a distance, someone walking toward you looks like they could be your friend Sam; as they get closer, it looks like they probably are Sam; finally, you plainly experience Sam before you.
-In this case, your beliefs almost certainly assign degrees of confidence ("I am 50%/75%/100% sure that is Sam").
-But does your perceptual experience itself also involve degrees of confidence (i.e., a perceptual confidence assignment before you form a belief)?
-This philosophical debate already blends approaches from philosophy and vision science-but it is ripe for a direct experimental approach (Denison et al., 2022).
+A recent philosophical inroad has been through discussion of object-files-visual indexes and short-term memory stores in which object features are encoded.
+For example, Green and Quilty-Dunn (2021) explore findings suggesting that object-files represent not only basic visual features like color and shape, but also abstract features like category membership (e.g., FISH)-a point that may favor abstract symbols in visual perception.
+However, the empirical literature has proceeded without much concern for this philosophical debate, leaving interested philosophically informed empirical research program could ask just how abstract the contents of object-file representations can be, with an eye for broader questions about perceptual formats.